 When dogs have arthritis, they’ll usually let you know about it.
 They’ll limp.
 They’ll plant themselves at the bottom of the stairs, begging to be carried.
 Or they’ll wait to be hoisted into the back of the station wagon, rather than jumping in.

 Cats, on the other hand, tend to suffer in silence.
 They instinctively hide the signs of pain because in the wild, any weakness could make them easy targets for predators.
 This ability to mask pain is why, for many years, it was generally believed that cats weren’t affected by arthritis.

-But when researchers recently reviewed X-rays of 100 cats over 12 years of age, they found that more than 90 percent of cats showed evidence of arthritis.
+But when researchers reviewed X-rays of 100 cats over 12 years of age, they found that more than 90 percent of cats showed evidence of arthritis.
 However, arthritis was only noted in 4 percent of the medical records for these felines.
 That means arthritis in cats is not only more common than we may think, but probably under-diagnosed as well.

 What Is Arthritis?

 It’s a painful, progressive disease that can affect one or more joints, such as the hips, knees, shoulders, elbows and even the spine.
-In a normal healthy joint, a layer of smooth cartilage covers the surface of bones, enabling them to glide smoothly over each other during movement.
+In a normal healthy joint, a layer of smooth cartilage covers the surface of the bones, enabling them to glide smoothly over each other during movement.
 If this cartilage is damaged, the underlying bone, which contains nerves, can be exposed, causing pain.
 This leads to inflammation of the entire joint, including the surrounding ligaments and muscles.

 How Can I Tell if My Cat Has Arthritis?